o355/PyWeather/.github/CONTRIBUTING.md

 Oh, and quick side note, I'm (o355) am a GitHub novice.
 This is a learning experience for me, and this will adapt.

+## A quick blurb about PyWeather & contributing
+PyWeather has been the result of thousands of hours of worked poured in by people who want to help PyWeather be the best it can be.
+I apprecipate every single person who reports an issue, makes a pull request, and in general helps PyWeather in any shape or form.

+Contrary to popular belief, you don't need to know how to code Python to contribute to PyWeather.
+Reporting bugs is tremendously helpful in contributing to PyWeather, or even making a pull request with one line of code helps out PyWeather.

+When contributing to PyWeather, start small.
+Reporting bugs and issues, OS compatibility reports, or even suggesting enhancements is a great way to get started in contributing to PyWeather.
+If you feel more comfortable reading code and making pull requests, you can without a doubt code in a small feature in PyWeather that's relevant, or you can quickly fix a bug you found.
+If you feel really comfortable, try coding in a larger feature.
+Please make sure to contact me first, however.

+## Contacting me
+If you need to ask me any questions about PyWeather without using GitHub, the best place to do so is on Reddit.
+I'll usually respond within 48 hours, since I get a notification on my phone whenever I get new Reddit mail.

+My reddit username is `therealo355`.
+I have about 3100 karma if that helps to verify my account.

+If you'd rather do email, you can email the PyWeather project email at `pyweather <at> owenthe <dot> ninja`.
+I usually don't respond as quickly to that email, so a response may take up to a few weeks.

 ## Code of Conduct
 When contributing to PyWeather, please make sure to follow the code of conduct, available here: https://github.com/o355/PyWeather/blob/master/CODE_OF_CONDUCT.md